psboonstra/AdaptiveBayesianUpdates/README.md

 This is a companion repository for the `R` package `adaptBayes` available here: https://github.com/umich-biostatistics/adaptBayes

-After installing and loading that package using the following commands,
+First, install and load that package using the following commands:

 ```r
 library(devtools)